Free Consultation

 Choosing an attorney who will focus his time and energy on fighting for the best possible outcome of your case is vital.
 Michael Pariente will not farm your case out to a less-experienced associate.
 He handles all matters himself, guaranteeing all clients have the full experience of a former prosecutor and federal public defender working on their case.

-According to NRS 200.471, if an individual attempts or threatens to use physical force or violence against another person, that places that person is actual fear of immediate bodily harm, he or she can be charged with assault.
+According to NRS 200.471, if an individual attempts or threatens to use physical force or violence against another person who is in actual fear of immediate bodily harm, he or she can be charged with assault.

 Battery is defined by NRS 200.481 as intentionally hitting, touching, striking, slapping, punching, pushing, or otherwise unlawfully using force or violence against another person.
-The key difference in assault and battery is that in order to be charged with battery, the violence has to actually be carried out.
+The key difference in assault and battery is that to be charged with battery, the violence has to actually be carried out.
+Consult with our assault attorneys in Las Vegas to learn more about your case.

 Penalties for Threats or Violence in Las Vegas

-Every single element of any charge must be proven beyond reasonable doubt by the prosecution.
-If your defense attorney is able to show reasonable doubt for anything, it could lead to your charges being reduced or dismissed.
+Every single element of any charge must be proven beyond a reasonable doubt by the prosecution.
+If your assault attorney in Las Vegas can show reasonable doubt for anything, it could lead to your charges being reduced or dismissed.

 In Nevada, assault and battery are two separate offenses, each with distinct elements.
 Here’s how they differ: